Victor Gollancz

 Sir Victor Gollancz (/ɡəˈlænts/; 9 April 1893 – 8 February 1967) was a British publisher and humanitarian.
 Gollancz was known as a supporter of left-wing politics.
 His loyalties shifted between liberalism and communism; he defined himself as a Christian socialist and an internationalist.
-He used his publishing house chiefly to promote pacifist and socialist non-fiction, and also launched the Left Book Club.
+He used his publishing house, Victor Gollancz Ltd, chiefly to promote pacifist and socialist non-fiction, and he launched the Left Book Club.

 In the postwar era, he focused his attention on Germany and became known for his promotion of friendship and reconciliation based on his internationalism and his ethic of brotherly love.
 He founded the organisation Save Europe Now (SEN) in 1945 to campaign for humane treatment of German civilians, and drew attention to their suffering, especially children, and atrocities committed against German civilians.
 He received an honorary doctorate at the University of Frankfurt in 1949, the Großes Bundesverdienstkreuz of Germany in 1953 and the Peace Prize of the German Book Trade in 1960, and several streets in Germany, including the Gollanczstraße in West Berlin, and two schools, the Victor Gollancz Elementary School and the Victor-Gollancz-Volkshochschule Steglitz-Zehlendorf, were named in his honour.
 He also campaigned for friendship with Soviet Russia.
 Gollancz once said: "I hate everything that is pro and anti (different peoples).
 I am only one thing: I am pro-humanity."
 Since 2000, the Society for Threatened Peoples has awarded the Victor Gollancz Prize.

 Early life

-Born in Maida Vale, London, to a family of German Jewish/Polish Jewish background, Victor Gollancz was the son of a wholesale jeweller and the nephew of Rabbi Professor Sir Hermann Gollancz and Professor Sir Israel Gollancz.
+Born in Maida Vale, London, to a family of German Jewish and Polish Jewish backgrounds, Gollancz was the son of a wholesale jeweller and the nephew of Rabbi Professor Sir Hermann Gollancz and Professor Sir Israel Gollancz.
 His grandfather, Rabbi Samuel Marcus Gollancz, had migrated to the United Kingdom in the mid-19th century from Witkowo, near Gniezno (then Gnesen in Prussia) to become cantor of the Hambro' Synagogue in London.

 After being educated at St Paul's School, London and taking a degree in classics at New College, Oxford, he became a schoolteacher.
 Gollancz was commissioned into the Northumberland Fusiliers in October 1915, although he did not see active service.
 In March 1916, he transferred to Repton School Junior Officers' Training Corps.
 Gollancz proved to be an innovative and inspiring teacher; he introduced the first civics class to be taught at an English public school and many of his students went on to become teachers themselves, including James Harford and James Darling.

 In 1917, he became involved in the Reconstruction Committee, which was planning for post-war Britain.
 There he met Ernest Benn, who hired him to work in his publishing company, Ernest Benn Limited.
 Starting with magazines, Gollancz then brought out a series of art books, after which he started signing novelists.